petmat/less-code-is-more/src/pages/bringing-the-types-back/index.md

 ![Bringing the Types back to the Back](./bring-it.svg)

-In this post I will dive into how TypeScript can be utilized on the Backend.
+In this post, I will dive into how TypeScript can be utilized on the Backend.
 TypeScript is much more widely in use on the frontend, but it suites the backend just as well.

 This post is a part of a larger **TypeScript in the Back** series. **TypeScript** is taking the web and **JavaScript** development world by storm and it has some interesting implications on how we do things.